Home

 The economic value of the UK radio industry is worth £20 billion at 2000 prices.
 The Agency is responsible for ensuring that this vital national asset is not threatened by misuse of the radio spectrum.
 The greatest threat comes from unlicenced broadcasters who operate with total disregard for authorised radio users.

-Recruitment of staff from pirate radio stations may require pirate broadcasters to provide information that is effectively evidence of their committing a criminal offence of unlicenced broadcasting.
+Recruitment of staff from pirate radio stations may require pirate broadcasters to provide information that is effectively evidence of their committing a criminal offence of unlicensed broadcasting.
 The penalties for that criminal offence are:

 • an unlimited fine and/or two years in prison, plus